 If you've ever coloured your hair the herbal/Indian way then you will know about the wondrous benefits of henna.
 One of the oldest and most natural ways to colour your hair, henna is still very popular in India and the Middle East.

-The most time consuming of the three options, henna dye may need to be prepared overnight and must be left on the hair for 4-8 hours.
+But, it is the most time consuming of the three options tough. this is because henna dye needs to be prepared overnight and must be left on the hair for 4-8 hours.
 But, the benefits are well worth the effort!

-Henna can be mixed with other herbal powders like Cassia, Amla, Brahmi, Shikakai and Bhringraj to colour hair in different shades.
+Henna can also be mixed with other herbal powders like Cassia, Amla, Brahmi, Shikakai, and Bhringraj to color hair in different shades.
 These herbs have many amazing hair benefits from thickening and conditioning, improving curl pattern and hair growth.
 It's basically a hair treatment and colour in one!

 Ammonia Free - The Oil-Based Professional method

 One of the oldest (non-toxic) hair brands around, Keune was developed by Dutch chemist, Jan Keuen in 1922.
 Now an international brand Keune is a professional product, so you will have to find your closest stockist on this salon locator.
 So Pure products are enriched with certified organic Argan Oil which is a new(ish) method of getting colour into the hair without having to use harsh chemicals like ammonia.
-Oil based hair dyes are considered more nourishing for our hair due to the vitamins and and omega fatty acids the natural oils provide.
-FREE FROM: Parabens, Sulfate, Ammonia, Artificial fragrance (phthalates), Animal derived materials (vegan friendly)
+Oil-based hair dyes are considered more nourishing for our hair due to the vitamins and omega fatty acids the natural oils provide.
+FREE FROM: Parabens, Sulfate, Ammonia, Artificial fragrance (phthalates), Animal-derived materials (vegan friendly)

 *I have been using Keune to colour my hair for the last year.
-If you know how to mix color and developer, this one's for you!
+If you know how to mix color and developer, this one is for you!

-This colour line is developed with Argan Oil and a Protein Extract technology to 'fortify' the hair strand.
-It is especially formulated for people with 75% grey or more and rates a 2 on the EWG Skin Deep Cosmetics Database which is considered “safe.”
-Again, this is a salon only hair dye but, you can purchase them on amazon if you happen to be a colourist or your colourist is happy to let you BYO!
+This color line is developed with Argan Oil and a Protein Extract technology to 'fortify' the hair strand.
+It is specially formulated for people with 75% grey or more and rates a 2 on the EWG Skin Deep Cosmetics Database which is considered “safe.”
+Again, this is a salon-only hair dye but, you can purchase them on amazon if you happen to be a colorist or your colorist is happy to let you BYO!
 FREE FROM: Ammonia and Fragrance, which I assume means no phthalates

 AVOID L'OREAL - INOA